sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/basics-neural-nets.md

 - **Output layer** (green circles).

 ## Loss Function
-Before training a neural network, a **loss** function is needed as a way to quantify how well the network is performing.
+Before training a neural network, a **loss** function is used as a way to quantify how well the network is performing.
 This allows the network to learn and improve.
 The Mean Squared Error is a common loss function for regression problems and simple networks.
 When training a network, we are trying to minimize the loss function thereby